 Limitations of Traditional AI in Customer Support

-Advantages of MCP Over Other Integration Protocols
+Advantages of MCP Over Other Integration Approaches

 Architectural Overview of Model Context Protocol

-Components of MCP: Host, Client, Server, Transport Layer
+Core Components: Host, Client, Server, Transport

-How MCP Works within AI-Powered Customer Support
+How MCP Works Within AI-Powered Customer Support

 The Role of Context Management in AI Responses

-Interaction between MCP and Support Workflows
+How MCP Fits Into Support Workflows

-How MCP Enhances AI Interoperability in Support Systems
+How MCP Improves Interoperability Across Support Systems

 Tools and Integration Options for MCP in Customer Service